leancodepl/flutter_corelibrary/packages/leancode_lint/README.md

 ## Custom lint rules

 To disable a particular custom lint rule, set the rule to false in `analysis_options.yaml`.
-For example to disable `prefix_widgets_returning_slivers`:
+For example, to disable `prefix_widgets_returning_slivers`:

 ```yaml
 custom_lint: